 - Click Grids | Resize | Mosaic, select all the grid files you wish to merge, and click Open.

 - You have a choice of the Resample Method and the Overlap Method (what to do when the grids overlay and there are multiple sets of data in a specific area).

 - Specify an Output Grid file name and location and click OK.

 Method 3.
-Convert the grid to data, merge the data, and regrid.
+Convert the grids to data files, merge the data, and regrid.

-If overlaying maps or mosaicking is not working as you expect, or the contact/seam just isn't looking right (perhaps due to NoData values), see the instructions here: When I merge my grids in Surfer and create a map, there is a line between them.
-How can I fix this?.
+If overlaying maps or mosaicking is not working as you expect, or the contact/seam just isn't looking right (perhaps due to NoData values), see the instructions here: Resolve seam between combined grids in Surfer.